Wilfred Bion: Group dynamics—the "basic assumptions"

-In the basic assumption of fight–flight, the group behaves as though it has met to preserve itself at all costs, and that this can only be done by running away from someone or fighting someone or something.
-In fight, the group may be characterized by aggressiveness and hostility; in flight, the group may chit-chat, tell stories, arrive late or any other activities that serve to avoid addressing the task at hand.
-The leader for this sort of group is one who can mobilize the group for attack, or lead it in flight.

-The final basic assumption group, pairing, exists on the assumption that the group has met for the purpose of reproduction—the basic assumption that two people can be met together for only one purpose, and that a sexual one'.
-Two people, regardless the sex of either, carry out the work of the group through their continued interaction.
-The remaining group members listen eagerly and attentively with a sense of relief and hopeful anticipation.
+In dependency, the essential aim of the group is to attain security through, and have its members protected by, one individual.
+The basic assumption in this group culture seems to be that an external object exists whose function it is to provide security for the immature individual.

 Bion considered that "the three basic-assumption groups seem each in turn to be aggregates of individuals sharing out between them the characteristics of one character in the Oedipal situation".
 Behind the Oedipal level, however, Bion postulated the existence of still more primitive, part-object phantasies; and "the more disturbed the group, the more easily discernible are these primitive phantasies and mechanisms".
 Such phantasies would prove the main focus of Bion's interest after his second analysis.

 Bion on thinking

 "During the 1950s and 1960s, Bion transformed Melanie Klein's theories of infantile phantasy...into an epistemological "theory of thinking" of his own."
 Bion used as his starting point the phenomenology of the analytic hour, highlighting the two principles of "the emergence of truth and mental growth.
 The mind grows through exposure to truth."
 The foundation for both mental development and truth are, for Bion, emotional experience.

 The evolution of emotional experience into the capacity for thought, and the potential derailment of this process, are the primary phenomena described in Bion's model.
 Through his hypothesized alpha and beta elements, Bion provides a language to help one think about what is occurring during the analytic hour.
 These tools are intended for use outside the hour in the clinician's reflective process.
 To attempt to apply his models during the analytic session violates the basic principle whereby "Bion had advocated starting every session 'without memory, desire or understanding'—his antidote to those intrusive influences that otherwise threaten to distort the analytic process."